stateoftheartai/sotaai/docs/sotaai/cv/overview.md

 batch = np.array(batch)
 ```

-Finally, obtain predictions for the given batch of data:
+Obtain predictions for the given batch of data:

 ```
 predictions = model(batch)